akando42/next-map/public/content/posts/07-21/index.md

 ![Ovulation Cycle of Female Human](https://storage.googleapis.com/spykman-world/Ovulation%20Cycle.png)

 The Chinese Lunar Exploration Program started in 2003.
-October 24, 2007, the Chang’e 1 make its first lunar orbiter October 1 2010, the Chang’e 2 make its second lunar orbiter, Dec 1, 2013, the Chang’e 3 soft-land the moon, Dec 7, 2018, the Chang’e 4 soft-land on the far side of the moon.
+October 24, 2007, the Chang’e 1 make its first lunar orbiter, October 1 2010, the Chang’e 2 make its second lunar orbiter, Dec 1, 2013, the Chang’e 3 soft-land the moon, Dec 7, 2018, the Chang’e 4 soft-land on the far side of the moon.
 And in 2024, the Chang'e 6 successfully collect a Moon sample and return to earth.
 At this pace, China will land a man on the moon between 2021-2028.

 ![Chang'E 6 Moon Mission](https://storage.googleapis.com/spykman-world/ChangE%20Moon%20Mission.png)